WillTDA/DB-Manager-Package-Dev/README.md

 # Step Three: Root Menu

 Once you've entered the required details, you'll be at the Root Menu!
-Here's what the Menu will look Like
+Here's what the Menu will look like.

 ![Root Menu Example](https://github.com/WillTDA/DB-Manager-Package-Dev/blob/master/src/images/menu_quickdb.jpg?raw=true)